gmc-code/PC-microbit-micropython/docs/sound/music_pitch.rst

             .. tab-item:: Q2

                Begin with the scale Am_4= [440, 494, 523, 587, 659, 698, 784, 880].
-Use list comprehension to create a new list, Am_5, exluding 440 and a new list, Am_3, in which the frequencies are divided by 2, exluding 880.
+Use list comprehension to create a new list, Am_5, excluding 440 and a new list, Am_3, in which the frequencies are divided by 2, excluding 880.
 Scroll the octave number, without blocking the sound, when the octave list sounds start.

                 .. code-block:: python